pabloelt/pabloelt.github.io/content/project/project7/index.md

 ### 8.1 Probability of Default (PD) model
 {style="color: #BBDEFC; font-weight: normal"}

-As previously mentioned, a logistic regression algorithm is selected for the PD model due to its high interpretability.
+As previously mentioned, a supervised classifier machine learning algorithm is used for the PD model.
+Particularly, a logistic regression is selected due to its high interpretability.
 Additionally, appropriate regularization is included in the **hyperparameterization** to help select the most relevant variables, as no general variable selection was applied in the previous step.
 All combinations are alse tested using the **cross-validation** method to ensure the model's stability.
 The model's performance is evaluated using three methods: the cumulative gains curve, the lift curve, and the ROC curve.

 In simple terms, the cumulative gains curve measures the effectiveness of a classification model by showing the proportion of true positives identified, while the lift curve indicates how much better the model performs compared to random guessing, illustrating the model’s added value.
 The ROC curve evaluates the trade-off between the true positive rate (sensitivity) and the false positive rate across various threshold settings.